RDMLASymposium/rdmlasymposium.github.io/about.md

 *Can I submit a proposal?*

 YES, please do!
 Symposium CFP will open on December 1, 2021 and be open until January 31, 2022.
-More information is forthcoming and can be found under the 'Call for Proposal' tab.
+Please visit the 'Call for Proposal' tab for more information and the submission form.

 *I would like to sponor the Symposium.*